Skills & Trust

 Partner

 A significant trust upgrade.
-The agent can act autonomously on routine tasks.
+The agent acts autonomously on routine tasks.

 - Cannot: Message new contacts, take financial actions, or delete without approval